Corey Wootton

-Corey Andrew Wootton (born June 22, 1987) is a former American football defensive end who played in the National Football League (NFL).
+Corey Andrew Wootton (born June 22, 1987) is an American former professional football defensive end who played in the National Football League (NFL).
 He played college football at Northwestern University.
 As a junior, he garnered first-team All-Big Ten Conference honors.
-He was drafted by the Chicago Bears in the fourth round of the 2010 NFL Draft.
+He was selected by the Chicago Bears in the fourth round of the 2010 NFL draft.
 He has also played for the Minnesota Vikings and Detroit Lions.

-Early years
+Early life

 Born in Rutherford, New Jersey, Wootton played high school football at Don Bosco Preparatory High School in Ramsey, New Jersey.

 College career

 Wootton chose Northwestern over Connecticut, Louisville and N.C.
 State.
 During his Freshman season, Wootton got a medical hardship year for 2005 and only played in three of first four games before being sidelined the remainder of the year with a neck injury.

 In 2006, he was the first Northwestern player since Hudhaifa Ismaeli (1995) to accomplish every major defensive statistic in a single season and the team's seventh-leading tackler and leader in sacks and leader in Tackles for loss.
 At the end of the season, Wootton earned a Football Writers Association of America (FWAA) Freshman All-American selection and was named to the Sporting News Freshman All-Big Ten team.

 In 2007, Wootton finished second on the team with 7.0 Tackles for loss and five pass deflections and second among defensive linemen with 39 tackles.